 Quality speakers are important but leave room in your budget for other essentials.

-When first setting up a home studio space there are a lot of potential costs to factor in.
-Selecting the best budget studio monitors gives you more money for other gear.
-For example, you may want to set aside money for a quality pair of headphones for monitoring.
 A high-quality DAC will also allow you to get the most out of your studio gear.
-As you progress you can look to invest in more premium equipment including better monitors.
+As you progress, you can look to invest in more premium equipment, including better monitors.

-If you are on a tight budget try to stretch it as far as you can.
+If you are on a tight budget, try to stretch it as far as possible.
 And pay extra attention to getting the most bang for your buck.

 Which Powered Studio Monitor Is The Best Value?